-The Group have several lease contracts that include extension and termination options.
+The Company has several lease contracts that include extension and termination options.
 These options are negotiated by management to provide flexibility in managing the leased-asset portfolio and align with the Company's business needs.
-Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised (refer note 26).
+Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised [Refer Note 26].